-The student presentation (approximately 30 to 40 minutes) follows and focuses on the previous week's topic.
-A major goal of this exercise is to supplement the course topics and readings with examples of current events, issues, and themes that pertain to professional practice.
-It should focus on themes from the readings and expand on them, through the use of appropriate examples.
+The case study presentation (approximately 30 to 40 minutes) follows and focuses on the previous week's topic.
+The goal of this exercise is to supplement the course topics and readings with an in-depth exploration of a current and topical case study.
 The presentation is meant to be an exercise in leading the class in a thoughtful and stimulating manner.
 As such, it should be informative, substantive, and lively.
 The student leaders need to distribute a 1 page outline (double-sided) of the discussion to the class, which should include at least 2-3 additional readings/resources that complement and add to the knowledge of the week's topic.
-Use of presentation slides, overheads or other teaching aids will be useful.
-Team members should also post all presentation materials on the course website, either on the day of the presentation or shortly thereafter.
+Presenters should also post all presentation materials on the course website, either on the day of the presentation or shortly thereafter.

-The student presentation grade is based on:
+The case study presentation grade is based on:

-- 1. Content (What): Evidence of detailed exploration of topic and use of pertinent examples - 2.
-Style (How): Style of presentation, ability to engage audience, clarity of presentation. - 3.
+1. Content (What): Evidence of detailed exploration of case and its relevance to the theme(s) in question

+- 2. Style (How): Style of presentation, ability to engage and lead audience, clarity of presentation. - 3.
 Tangibles: Quality of handout, presentation materials, and additional readings

-NOTE: The student presentation is a team (2-3 person) assignment.
-There are nine possible presentation dates.
+NOTE: The case study presentation can be either a solo or two person assignment.
+There are eight possible presentation dates.

-Possible presentation dates: May 30, June 6, June 20, June 27, July4, July 11, July 18, July 25, and August 1
+Possible presentation dates: June 6, June 20, June 27, July 11, July 18, July 25, August 1, and August 8